 The Village of Slocan also maintains a boat launch on the south end of Slocan Lake.

 Water sports can be dangerous and require skills and knowledge to be safe.
-The Slocan and Arrow are long narrow mountain lakes.
+The Slocan and Arrow lakes are long narrow mountain lakes.
 When wind occurs, it is funnelled up and down the steep valleys.
-Due to the lakes’ length significant waves can be created even without a storm.
+Due to the lakes’ length, significant waves can be created even without a storm.

 Safety is an important part of any water adventure.
 You are required by law to have a lifejacket or PFD (Personal Flotation Device) on board for each person on a watercraft – human-powered or motor.

-Looking to get out an enjoy one of the many Arrow Slocan water sports?
+Looking to get out and enjoy one of the many Arrow Slocan water sports?
 Here are some businesses that can get you out.